floehopper/jamesmead.org/source/blog/2020-08-07-using-nix-to-deploy-my-personal-website.html.md

 ---
 title: Using nix to deploy my personal website
-description: Using nix to build the website in a GitHub Action workflow
+description: Modifying the existing GitHub Action workflow for building the website to use cachix/install-nix-action
 created_at: 2020-08-07 11:32:00 +00:00
 updated_at: 2020-08-07 11:32:00 +00:00
 ---